 1950 Daimler DE36 “Green Goddess”

 Apart from the formal types of bodywork, a few DE36s were also made with bodies intended for the owner driver.
 In the first post-war motor show at Earls Court in London in 1948, Hooper showed a remarkable five-seater drophead coupe with streamlined bodywork.
-Painted light green, the car became known as the ‘Green Goddess’ and was later used by Sir Bernard Docker, the chairman of the BSA Group to which Daimler belonged, and whose wife Lady Norah inspired the extravagantly finished ‘Docker Daimlers’, some of which were also built on the DE36 chassis.
+The coachwork was painted jade green with green-piped, beige leather interior – the car became known as the ‘Green Goddess’ and was later used by Sir Bernard Docker, the chairman of the BSA Group to which Daimler belonged.
+His wife Lady Norah inspired the extravagantly finished ‘Docker Daimlers’, two of which were also built on the DE36 chassis: the The Gold Car and Blue Clover.

 A price of £7,000 including Purchase Tax was quoted for the ‘Green Goddess’, although the car was described as an export model.
 Over the next two years, a further six cars of this type were built, including the three left- hand drive ones which were exported to the USA.